Improving Your Writing Through Poetry

 - Poetry Foundation: Once you whet your appetite, dig in and find out what’s going on in the world of poetry.
 The Poetry Foundation is dedicated to the craft of poetry and includes lots of great poems, poets, and other poetry related resources.

-Poetry will show you how to improve your writing by taking your craftsmanship to the next level.
-It forces you to whip out your magnifying glass and look at your writing up close.
+Improving your writing through the practice and study of poetry forces you to whip out your magnifying glass and look at your writing up close.
 Whether you apply poetic concepts to fiction, blogging, or article writing, your engagement with poetry will help you produce better writing.

 If your writing is good today, it can be great tomorrow.

 Have you ever dabbled in poetry and noticed how it affected your fiction or creative nonfiction?
-Do you think studying poetry can make your writing better?
+Have you tried improving your writing through poetry?
 Share your thoughts by leaving a comment.